Top tips for good heart health

 Heart disease and stroke are a major cause of death worldwide.
 In the UK, heart disease by itself is the biggest single cause of death; 15% of male and 10% of female deaths in 2014.

-The number of deaths from heart disease have been decreasing in recent years but it is still one of the major cause of premature death (before 75 years) in the UK and a leading cause of ill health.
+The number of deaths from heart disease have been decreasing in recent years but it is still one of the major causes of premature death (before 75 years) in the UK and a leading cause of ill health.
 But the good news is - it is largely preventable!
 Eating a healthy diet can help reduce your risk of heart disease and stroke.

 The condition that causes most heart attacks and strokes is known as atherosclerosis

 - Atherosclerosis is the build-up of fatty material inside arteries (blood vessels) like the coronary arteries that supply blood to the heart.

 - The build-up of fatty material causes a narrowing in the artery, and as these become more severe, they can restrict the flow of blood so enough blood cannot reach the heart.